Urban Park Rangers

 Entomology: Buggin' Out

 Insects are the most numerous and most misunderstood residents of city parks.
-Students will explore the life cycle, anatomy, and fascinating adaptations of these invertebrates by creating a journal that combines drawings, written observations, and measurements.
+Students will explore the life cycle, anatomy, and fascinating adaptations of these invertebrates, and the vital role they play in the ecosystems.

 Geology: Rock Your World